mosip/inji-certify/docs/KEYCLOAK-SETUP.md

 3. Configure the scope correctly as per the scope of the VerifiableCredential as configured in the Keycloak client in the prior steps.
 4. Configure the credential types to match the VC in the well known
 5. Add and configure your VC Plugin and configure it's properties
-6. Generate an Authorization token via Keycloak and make
+6. Generate an Authorization token via Keycloak and try to download a VC from Certify using the relevant [Postman collections](./postman-collections/) or via another standards compliant interface.